nltp-ashes/Nanosuit/README.md

 ### ABOUT

-This addon adds a fully operational Nanosuit from Crysis.
+This addon adds a fully operational US and Korean nanosuits from Crysis.

 **Important :** This addon is still in development.
 It is stable enough that I feel confident people can start having fun with it.
 But it isn't complete.
 YOU HAVE TO SPAWN THE OUTFIT USING THE [DEBUG MENU ITEM SPAWNER](https://igigog.github.io/anomaly-modding-book/modding-tools/in-game-editors/item-spawner.html).